agourlay/cornichon/README.md

 ## DSL

-Steps start with one of the following prefix followed by a step definition :
+Statements start with one of the prefixes below followed by a step definition :

 - Given I
 - When I